BrunoSette/omnireno/src/content/painting/index.md

 ---
 title: "Painting Renovations"
-Description: "Transform Your Space with Expert Painting Services"ock the Potential of Your Basement with Legal Renovations"
+Description: "Transform Your Space with Expert Painting Services"

 banner:
   title: Transform Your Space with Expert Painting Services
-  content: At NewCraft we specialize in bringing color and vibrancy to your home or business.
+  content: At OmniReno we specialize in bringing color and vibrancy to your home or business.
 Our team of professional painters delivers **exceptional craftsmanship**, whether you're looking for a fresh coat of paint to refresh your space or a complete transformation with a new color scheme.
 With a focus on quality, precision, and customer satisfaction, we take pride in enhancing the beauty and value of your property.
 Let us make your vision a reality!
   image: /images/painter.jpg
   button:
     label: "Get a free quote now"